 Reconnecting Grantham to its historic landscape

-The National Trust and the Woodland Trust, supported by National Lottery Players through the Heritage Lottery Fund, are working together to reconnect Grantham to its historic landscape.
-Together we plan to link Bellmount with Londonthorpe Wood for the benefit of both people and wildlife.
+The National Trust and the Woodland Trust, supported by National Lottery Players through the National Lottery Heritage Fund are working together to reconnect Grantham to its historic landscape.

-Londonthorpe Wood once formed part of the 17th century Brownlow Estate, but over time this historic landscape has become fragmented.
+Londonthorpe Woods once formed part of the seventeenth century Brownlow Estate, but over time this historic landscape has become fragmented.
 Working in partnership with the Woodland Trust, we aim to reconnect this historic landscape, plant more trees and improve access between the two sites.
 The people of Grantham will be free to explore these special sites and discover the wildlife and inspirational stories of their shared heritage.

-Archaeological surveys are due to begin on key built heritage features.
-The surveys will include the remains of the Machine Gun Corps camp at Bellmount, the RAF Regiment station at Alma Park and Bellmount Tower.
+Archaeological surveys have been carried out on key built heritage features.
+The studies have assessed the remains of the Machine Gun Corps camp at Bellmount, the RAF Regiment station at Alma Park and Bellmount Tower.
 Conservation work will begin as soon as possible.

 A joint volunteering program is an important part of the project.
 There will be opportunities to learn new skills and contribute to the activities and management of the project area and make a real difference to the future of this historic landscape.

 Covid-19 prevented our plans for events and activities in 2020 but watch this space to find out about some exciting events from summer 2021.